Miccosukee Land Cooperative

 (b) The creation of energy efficient homes, and

 (c) Compliance with safe construction techniques and sanitary waste disposal practices.

 Section 2.
 Mobile homes.
-No manufactured homes, as defined and identified by the Governing Board, shall be allowed on any residential lot.
+No mobile homes, as defined and identified by the Governing Board, shall be allowed on any residential lot.
 However, the Governing Board may allow variances from this restriction based on economic necessity for periods not to exceed one year at a time.
-Modular homes as defined in MLC policies may be constructed on residential property.
+Modular homes, as defined in policies of the governing Board, may be constructed on residential property.
 The governing board may establish policies to govern the use of Tiny Houses as residential dwellings or commercial buildings on the land.

 Section 3.
 Camping.
 Nothing in these restrictions shall prohibit members from camping on their land or from utilizing a camping vehicle or abode for such purpose for a period of one year.
 After one year of continuous use of the camping facility as a residence, no camping will be allowed unless approval is obtained from the Governing Board.

 Section 4.
 Excavations.
 No excavations, except for the purpose of infrastructure necessary to residential sites, shall be made without the prior approval of the Governing Board.

 Section 1.
 General provisions.
 No noxious or offensive activity shall be carried on upon any part of the land.
 Nothing shall be done on the land which may be or become an annoyance or a nuisance to the neighborhood.
 The provisions of this Article shall not be construed to prohibit agricultural activity.
 The governing Board of the Cooperative shall establish policies to regulate the keeping of farm animals on the land.

 Section 2.
 Animals.
 No dangerous or destructive animals shall be allowed on the land.
 The Governing Board of the Cooperative shall establish policies to govern control of any offensive activity of animals.